forguncyglobal/forguncyglobal.github.io/docs/5-working-with-forguncy-builder/0-working-with-forguncy-builder.md

 # {{ page.title }}

-The various functionalities of Forguncy Builder is explained in the following topics.
+The various functionalities of Forguncy Builder are explained in the following topics.